xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

     secret_key = secrets.randbelow(10000)
     message = "This is Xoxzo.
 Your PIN is %04d" % secret_key

-    # Assume that the secret key to call API is saved as an enviroment variable
+    # Assume that the secret key to call API is saved as an environment variable
     # Please retrieve your SID and TOKEN from your signed in account on https://www.xoxzo.com/
     sid = os.getenv('XOXZO_API_SID')
     auth_token = os.getenv('XOXZO_API_AUTH_TOKEN')